nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 -   **`.command.sh`**: The command that was run by the process task call
 -   **`.exitcode`**: The exit code resulting from the command

-In this case, look for your output in the `.command.out` file, since that's where stdout output is captured.
+In this case, you can look for your output in the `.command.out` file, since that's where stdout output is captured.
 If you open it, you'll find the `Hello World!` greeting, which was the expected result of our minimalist workflow.

 It's also worth having a look at the `.command.sh` file, which tells you what command Nextflow actually executed.
 In this case it's very straightforward, but later in the course you'll see commands that involve some interpolation of variables.
 When you're dealing with that, you need to be able to check exactly what was run, especially when troubleshooting an issue.